-A central part of molecular dynamics, Monte Carlo, etc. is the computation of the forces that are exerted on a particle or unit.
-One way of categorizing these is to partition them in pair and many-body interaction.
+A central part of molecular dynamics, partially Monte Carlo, etc. is the computation of the force that is exerted on a particle or unit where \boldsymbol{U} is the potential energy expanded into one-body, two-body, three-body etc. interactions